mystborn/GenericDataStructures/queue/queue_peek.md

 | queue | Queue* | A pointer to the queue. |

 **Returns:** The item that was first added to the queue.

+## Remarks

+Count checking is done via `assert`, so if it's needed in a production environment, it will need to be handled by the caller.
+The behaviour is otherwise undefined if you try and get an item from an empty queue.

 ## Example